Treating Scars After Breast Surgery to make them less visible

 Scars can vary.
 How well you heal, whether or not you smoke, how you recover and if you’ve had any complications, infections or prior surgeries, all impact your body’s scar responses to breast augmentation.

-However, for most breast augmentation patients, surgery scars after having implants are less-noticeably placed in the inframammary fold (the breast crease, i.e., where the lower part of the breast meets the skin under the rib cage), and typically most visible during dynamic movements and less noticeable otherwise.
+However, for most breast augmentation patients, surgery scars after having implants are less-noticeably placed in the inframammary fold.
+In other words, the breast crease.
+This is where the lower part of the breast meets the skin under the rib cage.
+Which is typically most visible during dynamic movements, otherwise it remains less noticeable.
 Again, however, every patient is unique and you WILL have scars after getting implants.
 Ask Dr Wyten what to expect.

 Special Recovery Aids for Breast Surgery – Rapid Recovery Packs in Hawthorn or Berwick facilities